midl-dev/tezos-on-gke/README.md

 baking_nodes = { "mynode": {} }
 ```

+### Payouts

+Tezos-on-GKE supports the [Tezos Rewards Distributor (TRD)](https://github.com/tezos-reward-distributor-organization/tezos-reward-distributor) running as a cronjob alongside the baker node, sharing the same remote signing infrastructure.

+All details are in the [tezos-suite documentation](https://tezos-docs.midl.dev/trd-payouts.html).

 ### Full example

 Here is a full example `terraform.tfvars` configuration.
 This private key is provided only as an example, generate your own instead.